 If you’re just getting into photography and want a good DSLR to take on your backpacking adventures, the Rebel T7 (EOS 2000D in Europe) by Canon is a great option.
 Especially this particular bundle here, which includes four different lenses (two are auxiliary ones), two SD cards, a flash, a tripod, a bunch of different filters, a bag, and some other stuff.
 And all of that for some $500!

 In terms of value for money, I doubt you will find a better deal than this one.
 The bundle includes everything you would need to start shooting awesome photos the moment the camera arrives at your doorstep, which is exactly what you need if this is your first DSLR.

-On top of that, the EOS Rebel T7 is an entry level DSLR, so it is pretty simple to use.
+On top of that, the EOS Rebel T7 is an entry-level DSLR, so it is pretty simple to use.
 It’s one of the best cameras for hiking and backpacking if you’re just getting into photography, and you want to get better at it.
-The T7 is equipped with an 24.1MP sensor that can produce some excellent images, but its video features are pretty weak.
+The T7 is equipped with a 24.1MP sensor that can produce some excellent images, but its video features are pretty weak.

 The camera can only record Full HD video, and you won’t get the crispest footage.
 I’d say skip this DSLR if you want something specifically for recording videos, but seriously consider it if you’re happy just shooting photos.